janakasud/AndroidTV-ExoPlayer/README.md

 # AndroidTV-ExoPlayer

-ExoPlayer on Android TV for playing Dash, UDP, and other supported URLs.
+This is an Android TV app of ExoPlayer to play Dash, UDP, and other supported URLs.
+Components of the application are described below.

 ## 1. MainActivity